Link disabled for copyright reasons

 - The audience can understand its unconventions simply by viewing the opening sequence.

-- At times, there is an entire absence of white noise; an effect proving odd and isolative
+- At times, there is an entire absence of white noise; an effect proving odd and isolative.

 - We can also comprehend the stylistic focusing, particularly during the use of shallow depth of field.